 - Students will wait until the bus comes to a complete stop before attempting to board. - 5.
-During boarding or exiting from the bus, students will walk and not run. - 6.
-Once seated, students will remain seated while the bus is in motion and will not obstruct the aisles with legs, feet, or other objects. - 7.
+During boarding or exiting from the bus, students will walk and not run. - Once seated, students will remain seated while the bus is in motion and will not obstruct the aisles with legs, feet, or other objects. - 7.
 Students will be courteous to the driver and fellow passengers.
 Students who have not already been assigned to a seat by the driver, will be allowed to sit in any available seat on the bus. - 8.
 Bullying, teasing, threatening, or harassing are hurtful and will not be tolerated. - 9.
 To reduce the risk of allergic reactions and choking, eating or drinking on the bus is strongly discouraged. - Loud talking, laughing, yelling, singing, whistling, throwing of objects, standing or changing seats are prohibited.
 Serious safety hazards can result from noise and behavior that distracts the driver. - 11.
 Students will keep hands, arms, legs, and head inside the bus at all times. - 12.
 Students shall not throw objects from the bus. - 13.
 Students will keep the bus clean and be respectful of bus company property.
 Students and/or families of students who damage or deface the bus or bus equipment could be responsible for payment of any repairs/damage. - 14.
 The bus company is not responsible for lost items.

 - 15. Use of cigarettes, e-cigarettes, vapes, chewing tobacco, alcohol, or illegal drugs is prohibited by law. - 16.
 Possession of flame or spark producing devices, including matches, lighters, etc. are prohibited. - 17.
 Aggressive and/or physical conduct such as hitting, punching, fighting, and inappropriate touch are unacceptable behaviors and will not be tolerated. - 18.
-Possession of weapons such as knives, chains, guns, or any other dangerous item(s) including laser pointers that can inflict injury are prohibited.
+Possession of weapons such as knives, chains, guns, or any other dangerous item(s) including laser pointers that can inflict injury are prohibited. - 19.
+The use of electronic devices to engage in harassment, cyberbullying, or any form of inappropriate behavior towards other students or drivers is strictly prohibited.
+Students accessing or sharing explicit content and recording audio, video, or taking photos without consent should be reported immediately to school staff or bus driver.